 NORTHERN: Closer Schools, Safer Schools, Less Crime, Truancy; A Stable, Better Managed District; Lower Taxes, Consistently Better Performance, and the Legal Choice as Determined by Vast Majority of Washington Township.

-12/12/13 The new PA Department of Education's School Performance Profile (SPP) ratings and comparison shine more favorably on Northern's schools.
-Notably, Northern's aggregate score is 83.98, Dover's is 78.12.
-Northern has an elementary school in the top ten of all schools in the nine county region of the midstate, juxtaposed with Dover intermediate school's score of 71, which is two points away from a failing score.
-As expected, a comparative analysis and scores, similar to what has previously been documented for most important standardized tests/performance, displays Northern's higher overall #'s and %'s than Dover.
-Over time, with more revealing figures to become available next year, the new DOE rating system is a new portrayal of district performance from the previous AYP/NCLB system.
+Northern has an elementary school that received a rating in the top ten of all schools in the nine county region of the midstate, juxtaposed with Dover intermediate school's score of 71 (2013), which is two points away from a failing score.
+As expected, in 2013 and now again in 2014, a comparative analysis and scores, similar to what has previously been documented for most important standardized tests/performance, displays Northern's higher overall #'s and %'s than Dover.

 NORTHERN -- Scored average of 520 (Verbal), 531 (Math) and 598 (Writing).
 Northern scores are also higher than state and national averages.